Dominic946/Advent-of-Code/README.md

    - Some days have one main program that prints the answer for both parts.
    - For some days, I solved part 1 and then overwrote my part 1 code to with my part 2 code.
 On these days, the code will only give an answer for part 2, although it shouldn't be too hard to modify most of them back to give the part 1 answers again.
    - On other days, I did make 2 seperate files `main.cc` and `part2.cc`, where running main.cc gives the part 1 answer, and running part2.cc give the part 2 answer, for example.

+My python src directories (`2023/src` and `2024/src`) contain a file `create.py`, this is the script I wrote that I can run at the start of each year to easily create src files with my base template code for every day, and create an input file for every day.